The grisly crimes of ‘the man with a thousand faces’

 Months later, psychiatrists found he had been restored to competency.
 A judge has not yet made a ruling on that finding due to a series of delays, the latest occurring June 2 when Osuna fired his attorneys.

-His new attorney, Hugo Gomez-Vidal, now must review court documents and medical records and decide whether he disputes psychiatrists’ findings Osuna is competent.
+His new attorney, Hugo Gomez-Vidal, now must review court documents and medical records and decide whether he disputes the psychiatrists’ findings.
+Osuna is competent.

 Blame placed